 Definition Minimum number of Car parking spaces Minimum Service Vehicle Space Provision Shopping centre Inside the Centre zone: One space per 50m2 or part thereof of GFA up to 400m2 GFA and one space per 25m2 or part thereof of GFA above 400m2.
 Outside the Centre zone: One space per 25m2 or part thereof of GFA up to 400m2 GFA and one space per 15m2 or part thereof of GFA above 400m2.
-One AV space per 1,000m2; and One SRV space per 500m2; or One SRV space per every 2 specialty uses, whichever the greater.
+One AV space per 1,000m ; and One SRV space per 500m ; or One SRV space per every 2 specialty uses, whichever the greater.
 Short-term accommodation One space per unit.
 One HRV space if involves the serving of food or beverage; otherwise One SRV space.
-Showroom Exempt in an existing building within the Centre zone.
+Showroom Accepted in an existing building within the Centre zone.
 Inside the Centre zone: One space per 25m2 or part thereof of GFA up to 400m2 GFA, and one space per 10m2 or part thereof of GFA above 400m2.
 Outside the Centre zone: One space per 50m2 or part thereof of GFA up to 400m2 GFA, and one space per 15m2 or part thereof of GFA above 400m2.
-One AV space and One SRV space if the site is greater than 2,000m 2 ; or One HRV space; and One SRV Space.
-Special industry One space per 90m 2 GFA or part thereof.
-One AV space if the site has an area greater than 2,000m2, otherwise One HRV.
+One AV space and One SRV space if the site is greater than 2,000m ; or One HRV space; and One SRV Space.
+Special industry One space per 90m GFA or part thereof.
+One AV space if the site has an area greater than 2,000m , otherwise One HRV.
 Substation If assessable development: As determined by Council.
 As determined by Council.
-Telecommunications facility If self-assessable development: Nil.
-If-self-assessable development: Nil.
+Telecommunications facility If accepted development subject to requirements: Nil.
+If accepted development subject to requirements: If assessable development: As determined by Council.
 If assessable development: As determined by Council.
-If assessable development: As determined by Council.
-Theatre One space per 15m 2 or part thereof of net lettable area, or one space per 5 seated spectators whichever is the greater.
+Theatre One space per 15m or part thereof of net lettable area, or one space per 5 seated spectators whichever is the greater.
 One SRV space.
 Tourist attraction As determined by Council.
 As determined by Council.

 Definition Minimum number of Car parking spaces Minimum Service Vehicle Space Provision Tourist park One space within each accommodation site plus 1 additional visitor space per 10 accommodation sites.
 One HRV space.
 Queuing for 2 vehicles towing caravans and 1 holding bay for a vehicle towing a caravan plus additional queuing for 1 vehicle towing a caravan per 40 accommodation sites.
-Transport depot One space per 125m 2 GFA or part thereof.
-One AV space if the site has an area greater than 2,000m 2 , otherwise One HRV.
-Utility installation If self-assessable development: Nil.
-If self-assessable development: Nil.
+Transport depot One space per 125m GFA or part thereof.
+One AV space if the site has an area greater than 2,000m , otherwise One HRV.
+Utility installation If accepted development subject to requirements: Nil.
+If accepted development subject to requirements: Nil.
 If assessable development: As determined by Council.
 If assessable development: As determined by Council.
-Veterinary services Exempt in an existing building within the Centre zone.
+Veterinary services Accepted in an existing building within the Centre zone.
 Inside Centre zone: One space per 40m2 or part thereof of net lettable area.
 Outside Centre zone: One space per 20m2 or part thereof of net lettable area.
-One HRV space if greater than 500m 2 GFA; and One SRV space per 500m 2 GFA.
-Warehouse One space per 90m 2 GFA or part thereof.
-One AV space if the site has an area greater than 2,000m 2 , otherwise One HRV.
+One HRV space if greater than 500m GFA; and One SRV space per 500m GFA.
+Warehouse One space per 90m GFA or part thereof.
+One AV space if the site has an area greater than 2,000m , otherwise One HRV.
 Wholesale nursery As determined by Council.
 As determined by Council.
 Winery As determined by Council.
 As determined by Council.